Mitsubishi Delica: Third generation (1986)

 In June 1986, the Delica underwent its third full model change.
 More aerodynamic than previous versions, its monocoque body and extensive safety features proved very popular in Japan's fast-growing recreational vehicle market segment.
 The more rounded design was referred to as "soft cube" styling by Mitsubishi.
 Passenger versions continued to be sold as Delica Star Wagon, which became just plain "Starwagon" in Australia.
 The commercial version is called the "Express" in Australia.
 Two wheelbases have been offered.
 In 1990, the Australian market received the naturally aspirated diesel engine as an option; this was the first Delica so equipped in that market.

-Although the subsequent L400 Delica and Delica Space Gear were introduced in 1994, production of the Delica Starwagon continued for the Japanese market until 1998.
+Although the subsequent L400 Delica and Delica Space Gear were introduced in 1994, production of the Delica vans and wagons continued for the Japanese market until 1998.
+The lineup was actually expanded, as a truck version was introduced in May 1994, finally replacing the long running second generation truck.
+The Delica truck was available in a short or a long wheelbase, with the LWB version receiving the twin rectangular headlights as previously used on the Delica Star Wagon.
 The L300/Delica van versions also remained in production for export markets.
 These export markets received a facelift in 1999, released in September of that year in Australia.
 In Japan the commercial Delica range was replaced by a badge-engineered Mazda Bongo under an OEM deal which began in November 1999.

 In May 2013, Mitsubishi discontinued the commercial version of the third generation Delica in Australia—badged as the Mitsubishi Express—due to its inferior safety.
 The Express was the last new car to be sold in Australia with a one-star ANCAP rating.
 The Express had changed little since it received a minor model change in 2003.

 A large range of engines were available, from a 1.4-litre up to a 2.4-litre petrol, and also a 2.5-litre diesel and turbodiesel, plus a 2.6-litre naturally aspirated diesel.
 Rear- or four-wheel drive, several bodystyles and two different wheelbases made for a particularly extensive line-up.
 The four-wheel drive chassis was based on that of the contemporary Mitsubishi Pajero, although parts are seldom interchangeable.
 Late general export market versions received a carburetted 16-valve version of the 2.0-litre 4G63 four-cylinder, with 116 hp at 6,000 rpm.